Dalthirr/ImageProcessingMLGauss/README.md

 # Image Processing MLGauss Club
-Some models generated for the purpose of Image Processing Presentation at Machine Learning Gauss Club ( PWR Wroclaw ).
+Some CNN models generated for the purpose of Image Processing Presentation at Machine Learning Gauss Club ( PWR Wroclaw ).